-The Limestone College Archives includes (but is not limited to): catalogs, yearbooks, minutes, correspondence, reports, promotional material, publications generated by the college community, administrative, fiscal, legal documents of historical value and any other material that documents the activities and history of
+The Limestone University Archives includes (but is not limited to): catalogs, yearbooks, minutes, correspondence, reports, promotional material, publications generated by the university community, administrative, fiscal, legal documents of historical value and any other material that documents the activities and history of

 The Archive committee has the right to turn down materials that are in a format they can not handle (certain sound or computer files), that might endanger the rest of the collection (mold, mildew), and that are outside the scope of our collecting policy.